Construction Industry Statistics 2026: Costs, Housing, Materials & Trends

 • 5.Residential renovation market is worth $603 billion

-The construction industry is one of the largest sectors of the US economy, employing millions and contributing trillions to GDP.
-These numbers set the stage for understanding material and labor demand.
+The construction industry is one of the largest sectors of the US economy, employing millions of workers and contributing trillions to GDP.
+These figures provide the macroeconomic context for understanding material and labor demand across the sector.

 $2.1T